emperorDuke/nested_formdata/README.md

 ]

 ```
-The utiliy class can be used directly in any part of the code.
+The utiliy class can also be used directly in any part of the code.

 ````python